summercms/dns-blocklists/README.md

 #### Support Me <a name="support"></a>

+*I do not want any money donations.
+If you don't know what to do with your money, invest it in aid or similar projects, do something good with it.
+There is enough misery in the world.*
+*Accepting money donations would also be absolutely unfair to the maintainers of the sources used, that's not my way.
+Without the existing lists. these lists would be simply nothing.*

 *If you like the project and you can benefit from it, leave a :star: (top right) and become a [stargazer](https://github.com/hagezi/dns-blocklists/stargazers)!*
+*Give feedback, report false positve domains, help to keep the internet safe and clean.
+Help and cooperation of any kind is welcome!*

 ***Thanks for your support!***